-TK is the Founder and CEO of ToutApp, a fast-growing, venture backed, San Francisco based startup that helps sales teams achieve greatness with the power of Tout’s sales productivity platform.
-Prior to starting ToutApp, he worked as a Technology Associate at Bridgewater Associates and a Product Manager at Plaxo.
+I went to school for Computer Science, but ever since I was a kid, I have been seeped in Entrepreneurship.
+Today, I’m the Founder and CEO of ToutApp, a venture backed, San Francisco based startup that helps sales teams achieve greatness.
+Prior to starting ToutApp, I worked as a Technology Associate at Bridgewater Associates and a Product Manager at Plaxo.

 Why I Blog

 I’m pursuing the entrepreneurial dream — the dream of building a product and business that means something in this world.
 I blog to meet and help people who want to live life the way I do and is pursuing the same dream.
 So, I hope you learn a thing or two from my blog entries, which for the most part are an account of my journey.
 And if my writing jives with you, definitely email me.

 Tawheed Kader (TK) firstname.lastname@example.org

 A few years ago, I did a written interview for an entrepreneurship magazine.
 I thought the questions were great, and so I shared my answers here.

 Tedious, repetitive work has always been a pet peeve of mine; working to eliminate that through the use of technology has always been my passion.
 This started back in the early days when I started working for my father’s business.
 I started off on the streets of Jackson Heights, NY, giving out flyers to help promote the family business.
 Pretty soon, I started designing those flyers, and then I started working on the product itself.